-Scotland national team broadcaster Viaplay pulls out of UK
+Scotland games broadcaster Viaplay pulls out of UK

 Last updated on .From the section Scotland

-Viaplay has pulled out of its coverage of sport in the UK, which includes broadcasting Scotland matches as well as the Scottish League Cup.
+Viaplay has pulled out of its coverage of sport in the UK, which includes broadcasting Scotland men's matches as well as the Scottish League Cup.

-It will lay off a quarter of its staff as part of cost-cutting measures.
+It will lay off a quarter of its staff to cut costs with huge losses imminent.

 The Nordic broadcaster, also the sponsor of the League Cup, has a deal to televise Scotland games until 2028.